RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mrange.md

 <note><b>Notes:</b>
    - When using filters, apply a minimum of one `label=value` filter.
    - Filters are conjunctive.
-For example, the FILTER `type = temperature room = study` means the a time series is a temperature time series of a study room.
+For example, the FILTER `type=temperature room=study` means the a time series is a temperature time series of a study room.
    </note>
 </details>